Inland taipan: Interaction with humans

-Many reptile keepers consider it a placid snake to work with.
+Many reptile keepers consider it a placid snake to handle.

 Inland taipans are rarely encountered in the wild by the average person because of their remoteness and brief above-ground appearance during the day.
-So long as a person is not creating much vibration and noise the inland taipan may not feel alarmed or bothered by a human presence.
+So long as a person is not creating much vibration and noise, the inland taipan may not feel alarmed or bothered by a human presence.
 However, caution should be exercised and a safe distance maintained as it can inflict a potentially fatal bite.
 The inland taipan will defend itself and strike if provoked, mishandled, or prevented from escaping.
 Firstly, but not always, it makes a threat display by raising its forebody in a tight low S-shaped curve with its head facing the threat.
-Should the person choose to ignore the warning the inland taipan will strike.
+Should the person choose to ignore the warning, the inland taipan will strike.
 It is an extremely fast and agile snake that can strike instantly with extreme accuracy, and it envenoms in almost every case.

-Clinical toxinologist, venom researcher, herpetologist, and family physician Scott A. Weinstein et al. have stated in Toxicon journal (October 2017) "There have been 11 previously well-documented envenomings by O. microlepidotus, but only 2 were inflicted by wild snakes.".
-"When clinically indicated, prompt provision of adequate antivenom is the cornerstone of managing O. microlepidotus envenoming.
-Rapid application of pressure-bandage immobilization and efficient retrieval of victims envenomed in remote locales, preferably by medically well-equipped aircraft, probably improves the likelihood of a positive outcome".
+Clinical toxicologist, venom researcher, herpetologist, and family physician Scott A. Weinstein et al. have stated in Toxicon journal (October 2017) "There have been 11 previously well-documented envenomings by O. microlepidotus, but only 2 were inflicted by wild snakes.
+When clinically indicated, prompt provision of adequate antivenom is the cornerstone of managing O. microlepidotus envenoming.
+Rapid application of pressure-bandage immobilization and efficient retrieval of victims envenomed in remote locales, preferably by medically well-equipped aircraft, probably improves the likelihood of a positive outcome."

 Snakebite victims

 A case of survival without antivenom was recorded in 1967; on 15 September, a tour guide was bitten while trying to capture a snake for a tour group in the Channel Country.
-He was conveyed to Broken Hill Hospital and then to Queen Elizabeth Hospital in Adelaide but was not given antivenom as he reported he was severely allergic to horse serum and believed he had been bitten by a brown snake.
-He spent four weeks in hospital overall—his condition likened to severe myasthenia gravis.
-Meanwhile, the snake had been sent to Eric Worrell, who confirmed it had been a coastal taipan.
-After its rediscovery in 1972, identified as an inland taipan.
+He was conveyed to Broken Hill Hospital and then to Queen Elizabeth Hospital in Adelaide, but was not given antivenom, as he reported he was severely allergic to horse serum and believed he had been bitten by a brown snake.
+He spent four weeks in the hospital overall; his condition was likened to severe myasthenia gravis.
+Meanwhile, the snake was sent to Eric Worrell, who confirmed it was a coastal taipan.
+After its rediscovery in 1972, it was identified as an inland taipan.

-In 1984 Australian toxicologist Peter Mirtschin was bitten by a 3 weeks old inland taipan.
+In 1984, Australian toxicologist Peter Mirtschin was bitten by a 3-week-old inland taipan.
 He was the first to be treated with Taipan antivenom.

-In September 2012, in the small city of Kurri Kurri, New South Wales, north of Sydney, more than 1000 kilometres away from the snake's natural environment, a teenage boy was bitten on the finger by an inland taipan.
+In September 2012, in the small city of Kurri Kurri, New South Wales, north of Sydney, more than 1000 km away from the snake's natural environment, a teenaged boy was bitten on the finger by an inland taipan.
 The teenager's rapid self-application of a compression bandage above the wound and the availability and administration of a polyvalent (broad-spectrum) antivenom in the local hospital saved his life.
 The police worked to find out how the inland taipan got to this part of Australia.
 The snake was most likely a stolen or illegal pet and the boy had tried to feed it.